gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improved test report generation

-The test report generation was refactored and is now slightly faster than in previous Gradle releases.
+The test report generation was optimized and is now slightly faster than in previous Gradle releases.

 ### Improved usability of project dependencies